We may receive compensation when you click on links to products from our partners.

 What is a domain name? – A domain name is the address where anyone can find you online.
 It must be properly purchased and registered in the owner’s name.
 The domain will then be owned by that person, who can then do any number of bigger, more dynamic things with it.
 Or even nothing at all.
 There are no set “rules” for owning a domain name; no specific guidelines or timelines that must be adhered to.
 Some individuals simply establish a one or two-page website outlining their profile, experience, education, and skill.

-Getting a domain name – When you set out to buy a domain name, it would be in your best interest to try and get a name that matches (as close as possible) to your name.
+Getting a domain name – When you set out to buy a domain name, it would be in your best interest to try and get a name that matches (as closely as possible) your name.
 So, if your name is Joe Candidate, “Joe-Candidate.com” would be a great start.
 Chances are, your first choice will not be available.
 Pick something as close as possible to your name (and avoid a name that would draw unwanted attention), superior-quality website services that cater to small business owners’ needs.
 A company like Register.com is a fine example of a company that can provide the essential tools that businesses need to establish, build, and maintain an online presence.

 Setting up your site – If you are not technically inclined, you don’t really need to know much to get your site hosted and started.
 Using a service such as Squarespace.com will make the process much easier.
 You should probably post an appropriate professional photo on your site as well.